yext/search-core/docs/answers-core.verticalsearchrequest.retrievefacets.md

 ## VerticalSearchRequest.retrieveFacets property

-Indicates that facets should be retieved.
+Indicates that facets should be retrieved.

 <b>Signature:</b>